-As an HR professional, conducting exit interviews should be a top priority when an employee is either resigning or has been let go.
-While exit interviews can be a bit uncomfortable for both parties involved, the feedback that you receive will be invaluable to the development of your organization.
-Rather than flying through your next exit interview as a way to simply “check the box” and do what corporate requires, consider the benefits of conducting a proper exit interview.
+As an HR professional, it’s essential to understand how to conduct an exit interview.
+This should be a top priority when an employee resigns or has been let go.
+While exit interviews can be a bit uncomfortable for both parties involved, the feedback you receive will be invaluable to the development of your organization.

 What is an Exit Interview?